jmielkeway/ccos4rbpi_volume0/chapter07/chapter7.md

     └── schedule.c
 ```

-By the conclusion of this chapter, we will have an operational scheduler, capable of context switching.
-We will also have an internal working implementation of process cloning, allowing us to demonstate the birth of new processes.
+By the conclusion of this chapter, we will have coded an operational scheduler capable of context switching.
+We will also have working kernel implementation of process cloning, allowing us to exhibit the birth of new processes.

-- In [Processes and PIDs](processes.md) we introduce the structures to be used by the scheduler, as well as a basic pid-assignment module.
+- In [Processes and PIDs](processes.md) we introduce the structures used by the scheduler, as well as a pid-assignment module.
-- [Scheuling with Runqueues](scheduler.md) sees us implement the scheduling and context-switching algorithms.
+- [Scheduling with Runqueues](scheduler.md) takes us through the scheduling and context-switching algorithms.
-- [What the Fork!?](fork.md) shows the culmination of much of the implementation thus far, by implementing a cloning function to dynamically create new processes.
+- [What the Fork!?](fork.md) is the culmination of much of the volume thus far, producing a cloning function to dynamically create new processes.

-*Previous Chapter* [Chapters[6]: Memory Allocation](../chapter6/chapter6.md) | *Next Chapter* [Chapters[8]: Working and Waiting](../chapter8/chapter8.md)
+*Previous Page* [Slab Allocator with Object Caches](../chapter06/slab.md)  |  *Next Page* [Processes and PIDs](processes.md)
-*Previous Page* [Slab Allocator with Object Caches](../chapter6/slab.md)  |  *Next Page* [Processes and PIDs](processes.md)
+*Previous Chapter* [Chapters[6]: Memory Allocation](../chapter06/chapter6.md) | *Next Chapter* [Chapters[8]: Working and Waiting](../chapter08/chapter8.md)